md2perpe/vscode.bug.demo/README.md

 5. Press Shift+Ctrl+P and select command 'Bug: Demo command'.
 The dropdown in the Output console should now read 'demo'.
 6. In some document (e.g. a new one), add a character.
 7. The Output console now will repeatingly output lines saying that the range has changes far beyond what really exists in the document.

+## Update

+This was not a bug.
+It was just the consequence of the output console being an editor.
+Now I feel ashamed not realizing this and believing it was a bug.